 CALI interactive exercises cover most legal topics.
-Each new student will receive a CD that contains the current exercises; these exercises can also be accessed at www.cali.org.
+These exercises can be accessed at www.cali.org.
 Contact a reference librarian with any questions.

 M. RE-SHELVING

 Books should be returned to their proper shelves after use so that other patrons do not waste time searching for them.